sandeeppaulraj/CarND-MPC-Project/README.md

 I chose a value of N = 10 and dt = 0.1

 These values were based on suggestions given in the helper videos.
+I will note however, that model is very sensitive to the co-efficients to minimize the value gap between sequential actuations.
+For steering a value of 300 worked well for me; however a value of 100 and even 200 gave very poor results.

 ```sh
     for (unsigned int t = 0; t < N; t++) {